boyanfan/dream-engine/docs/Timer.md

 # Timer
-The [Timer](Timer.md) class is a utility designed to handle timed events in a game.
+A utility designed to handle
+timed events in a game.
+It implements the [Updatable](Updatable.md) interface and is meant to be updated every frame.

 ```c++
 class Timer : public Updatable;